PROTEOMICS - Clinical Applications

 "1 Introduction" containing a description of the problem under investigation and a brief survey of the existing literature on the subject before ending with a brief summary of the aims of the study in the context of the study design.

 "2 Materials and methods" providing an outline of the experimental design of the study.
 The main methodological steps should be described and, where possible, references to previously published methods provided.
-Special materials and equipment, the manufacturer's name and location should also be indicated.
+Special materials and equipment, and the manufacturer's name and location should also be indicated.
 The section should be understandable as a standalone text.
 Any further experimental details can be placed in supporting information.

 Sections 3 and 4 may be combined and should then be followed by a short section entitled "Concluding remarks".
 Subdivisions of sections should be indicated by numbered subheadings.